 Irish Aid has played its part in the progress made by Malawi.

-Irish Aid’s Malawi Country Strategy Paper 2010-2014 (PDF, 924kb) sets out how we respond to the changing development environment in Malawi.
+Irish Aid’s Malawi Country Stategy Paper 2016-2020 sets out how we respond to the changing development environment in Malawi.